GamecanTeam/telemetry-doc/README.md

 ### Heatmap Tab
-Let's look at the Heatmap tab, here you can select a variety of options and combine to see data in to a 3D grid map.
+Let's look at the Heatmap tab, here you can select a variety of options and combine to see data in to a 3D grid map. ou are able to load multiple files at a time by just selecting as many as you want when the open window pops up, but keep in mind that the system will not load files from different map names.

 - Mesh Type
     - Cube